What is the Nominal Rate of Return?

 = ($130,000 – $125,000 )/$125,000

 Nominal Rate of Return = 4%

-While computing return from investments, the difference between nominal rate and real return is determined and this will adjust to the existing purchasing power.
+While computing returns from investments, the difference between nominal rate and real return is determined, and this will adjust to the existing purchasing power.
 If the expected inflation rate is high, the investors would further expect a higher nominal rate.